-Do you know the legend about the Christmas spider?
+Do you know the legend of Christmas spider?

 Do you decorate your Christmas tree with spiders?